-And for good reason: the traditional white linguines of the world are stripped of key nutrients (like fiber and protein) and loaded with blood sugar-spiking carbs that cause cravings later and can even lead to weight gain, says Freshly’s head nutritionist Brooke Scheller, DCN, CNS.
+For the record, there’s good reason to ditch the classic noodles: the traditional white linguines of the world are stripped of key nutrients (like fiber and protein) and loaded with blood sugar-spiking carbs that cause cravings later and can even lead to weight gain, says nutritionist Brooke Scheller, DCN, CNS.

 The good news is, the more white pasta has been vilified, the more food manufacturers and consumers have upped their alternative noodle game.